Coral Gables Police and Fire Station: Museum

-2007 was a very productive year for the Museum: the City of Coral Gables and the Coral Gables Museum Corp. executed an agreement whereby both the City and the Museum Corp. would be responsible for the restoration and rehabilitation of the original structure and the Museum Corp. would be responsible for funding the new construction; the Museum Corp. hired their first employee and the Community Foundation was relieved of their fiscal duties, and a Mission Statement was approved.
+In 2007, the City of Coral Gables and the Coral Gables Museum Corp. executed an agreement whereby both the City and the Museum Corp. would be responsible for the restoration and rehabilitation of the original structure and the Museum Corp. would be responsible for funding the new construction; the Museum Corp. hired their first employee and the Community Foundation was relieved of their fiscal duties, and a Mission Statement was approved.

 In 2008, the construction costs became fully funded and work began in earnest on the project.
 Dooley Mack Constructors managed the 1.5 year construction project working with a variety of specialized tradesmen and artisans to restore the beautiful 1939 building and construct the Fewell Wing.
 The topping off celebration was held in November 2009.
 The Certificate of Occupancy was issued in early 2011.
 The fully staffed Museum opened to the public in October 2011.
 Its diverse exhibit and program offerings focused on the civic arts continue to be well received by the South Florida community.

+Elvis Fuentes, a Cuban-born curator who had previously worked at El Museo del Barrio in New York and the Institute of Puerto Rican Culture, became executive director in 2022.
+Under Fuentes, the museum expanded its exhibition of visual arts, while retaining its emphasis on architecture, urban design and the history of Coral Gables.